obiwanjacobi/Adventure-Builder/Jacobi.AdventureBuilder.Twine/readme.md

 | -- | -- |
 | `type:asset` | This marks the Twine passage as an Asset. |
 | `cmd:<commandId>` | Allows the `commandId` to be applied to this Asset. |

+Examples of `commandIds` are:
+- `inv-put`: Allow the Asset to be picked up by a player and put in it's inventory.
+  Consequently the Asset can be dropped from the player's inventory at another location.
+  If this command is not added, the Asset is fixed in place and cannot move.

 ### Generating JSON